awsdocs/aws-cloudhsm-user-guide/doc_source/signtool-csr.md

-# Microsoft SignTool with AWS CloudHSM Step 2: Create a Signing Certificate<a name="signtool-csr"></a>
+# Microsoft SignTool with AWS CloudHSM step 2: Create a signing certificate<a name="signtool-csr"></a>

 Now that you've downloaded the Windows SDK on to your EC2 instance, you can use it to generate a certificate signing request \(CSR\)\.
 The CSR is an unsigned certificate that is eventually passed to your CA for signing\.
 In this example, we use the `certreq` executable that's included with the Windows SDK to generate the CSR\.